 Exerting oneself in teaching or learning is Jihad

 Seeking knowledge of the word of God is among the worthiest deeds, but Islam does not restrict its followers to acquiring religious knowledge alone.
 The great love of learning among Muslims, and the resulting scientific advancements, in the early centuries of Islam, were inspired by such sayings of the Prophet ﷺ as this: “Whoever comes to this mosque of mine, and only comes for a good purpose, such as to learn or to teach, his status is like that of one who strives [physically] in the path of Allah.”
 (Reported by Ibn Majah) This is traditionally known as Jihad bil Ilm – striving for knowledge.

 What Jihad is not

 To sum up, Jihad is a very broad term that implies exerting one’s abilities for a worthy cause intended to please Allah.
-While fighting to protect Islam is one form of Jihad, it can only be undertaken against those involved in violence against the Muslims.
+While fighting to protect Islam is one form of Jihad, it can only be undertaken against those involved in violence against Muslims.
 It is unjust and incorrect to restrict this vast term to only one or another of its many forms.
 As pointed out earlier, Jihad is strongly associated with growing spiritually, acquiring and spreading knowledge, being good to one’s parents, upholding justice and fairness, and serving the community at large.
-Jihad is, in fact, a means to spread goodness and making the world a more desirable place to live in.
+Jihad is, in fact, a means to spread goodness and make the world a more desirable place to live in.